 San Diego's HOT Lanes were originally approved as part of the FHWA'S Congestion Pricing Pilot Program in ISTEA-1991.
-The first implementation effort consisted of collecting tolls via monthly permits with a decal in the window (July 1997); subsequently, the FasTrakTM pricing program was implemented in April 1998.
+The San Diego Association of Governments (SANDAG) celebrated 10 years of road pricing on Interstate 15 this past December.
+The first road pricing implementation effort consisted of collecting tolls via monthly permits with a decal in the window (December 1996); subsequently, the FasTrak® electronic toll collection system in use today was implemented in April 1998.
 Under this program, customers in single-occupant vehicles (SOVs) pay a toll each time they use the Interstate 15 HOV lanes.
 The unique feature of this program is that tolls vary dynamically with the level of congestion on the HOV lanes.
 Fees can vary in 25-cent increments as often as every six minutes to help maintain free-flow traffic conditions on the HOV lanes.
 Motorists are informed of the toll rate changes through variable message signs located in advance of the entry points.
 The normal toll varies between \$0.50 and \$4.00.
 During very congested periods, the toll can be as high as \$8.00.
 Pricing is based on maintaining a LOS "C" for the HOT facility.

-On average, approximately 75 percent of the weekday daily traffic using the HOT lanes is HOVs with two or more occupants, and 25 percent are paying SOV/FasTrak customers.
-I-15 toll revenues range between \$1.3 to \$2.2 million per fiscal year (July 1st to June 30th) and pay for operation of express transit (bus) service in the I-15 corridor, enforcement on the HOV lanes by the California Highway Patrol (CHP), and maintenance and operation of the electronic toll collection (ETC) system and Customer Service Center, by TransCore.
+On average, approximately 75 percent of the weekday traffic using the priced HOV lanes goes for free (vehicles with two or more occupants qualify as carpools).
+The remaining drive-alone commuters are FasTrak® customers who pay the toll.
+FasTrak revenue from tolls on I-15 ranges between \$1.2 to \$2.2 million per fiscal year (July 1st to June 30th) and net income from the program is used to subsidize Commuter Express Bus service in the corridor.
+Other expenditures include HOV enforcement, provided by the California Highway Patrol (CHP); and maintenance and operation of the electronic toll collection (ETC) system and Customer Service Center.
+The current I-15 FasTrak® operation is managed under contract by a private sector partner, TransCore, L.P.

-SANDAG has conducted extensive outreach to measure public response to the value pricing concept.
-These efforts have revealed broad support for managed/HOT lanes.
+SANDAG conducts periodic outreach to measure public response to the value pricing concept.
+These efforts have revealed broad support for managed/HOT lanes through the years.
 Equity was not perceived to be a major obstacle to implementing pricing on HOT lanes in the San Diego region.